 5151 San Francisco Rd NE, Albuquerque, NM 87109

-National and local speakers will engage our audience in presentations and collaborative discussions surrounding groundbreaking work within home visiting, with the goal to deepen our understanding of opportunities and challenges.
-Topic areas include trauma-informed practice, culturally relevant services, child abuse, substance use, family engagement, economic implications, and service provider self-care.
+National and local speakers engaged our audience of 325 participants in presentations and collaborative discussions surrounding groundbreaking work within home visiting, with the goal to deepen our understanding of opportunities and challenges.
+Topic areas included trauma-informed practice, culturally relevant services, child abuse, substance use, family engagement, economic implications, and service provider self-care.

-Day 1, featuring Frank René López and breakout sessions, is devoted solely to home visiting practitioners and program administrators.
+Day 1, featuring Frank René López and breakout sessions, was devoted solely to home visiting practitioners and program administrators.

 Registration & Fees: